 - Does the center fit close to the breastbone and can you pass a finger easily under the band below the cups?

 Wearing a sports bra during exercise can also be beneficial.

 Most breast cancers do not cause pain.
 However, inflammatory breast cancer and some tumors can lead to breast discomfort.

 People should contact their doctor if they experience:

-- Pain or a lump that is not resolved following a period
+- pain or a lump that does not go away after menstruation

 Cyclic and noncyclic breast pain